Use PowerShell with SSL client certificates for HTTPS GET requests

 In this post you’ll learn how to use a specific TLS certificate or thumbprint for outgoing HTTPS connections because of endpoint restrictions.
 All with PowerShell of course.

 If an endpoint has restricted HTTPS connections based on security certificates or certificate thumbprints, you must be able to pull that certificate from your Windows Certificate Store and use it in your request.
-This is not a big issue if the certificate is stored in the CurrentUser store, but it becomes harder when it’s in LocalComputer.
+This is not a big issue if the certificate is stored in the CurrentUser store, but it gets harder when it’s in LocalComputer.

 How to use an SSL certificate from CurrentUser certificate store in PowerShell Invoke-WebRequest